Configure your Services

 Finally to create the Microservice push create.

-) along side the service files.
+) alongside the service files.

 This file is used to instruct your pipeline provider for continuous integration and continuous deployment.